Renormalization-Group Evolution of the None-local Matrix Element of $B$-meson In QCD and $B\to \pi$ transition form factor: The Renormalization Constant of the Composite Non-local Operator of Two Quarks

 For the diagram of Fig.\ref{fig1}(a), only the leading term in the above expansion is needed.
-Since originally the operator $O(z)$ is a non-local composite operator composed by two quarks, it it convenient to calculate the contribution of the diagrams in Fig.\ref{fig1} in coordinate space.
+Since originally the operator $O(z)$ is a non-local composite operator composed by two quarks, it is convenient to calculate the contribution of the diagrams in Fig.\ref{fig1} in coordinate space.
 The matrix element can be generally written as

 The contribution of Fig.\ref{fig1} (a) corresponds to the first term in the square bracket in Eq. (\ref{Eexpansion}).
-With the correction of QCD in $\alpha_s$ order is considered, the contribution of Fig.\ref{fig1} (a) is
+With the correction of QCD in $\alpha_s$-order being considered, the contribution of Fig.\ref{fig1} (a) is

 Contracting the creation and annihilation operators in the quark state and field operators, one can finally obtain the result of Fig.\ref{fig1}(a) as

 where $N_c$ is the number of color.
 This result shows that there is no ultraviolet divergence in the contribution of Fig.\ref{fig1}(a).